Kornitˣ LGM Virtual Product Creation Guide

 Prepared by Cobi Martin

-The following document has been written to aid Legends Global Merchandise (LGM) with how to create Virtual Products in the V3 KornitX Platform.
+The following document has been written to instruct Legends Global Merchandise (LGM) in how to create Virtual Products in the Kornitˣ Platform.

 Available Blank Categories